TobiasSekan/DailyKanji/Documentation/Roadmap.md

 ## BUG

 ## Version 1.x
+* Add German language and language selector in menu
+* Add tool-tips for each menu entries
 * Add similar list for each Hiragana and each Katakana character for option "Similar answers"
 * Make refresh interval for timer changeable via menu
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer